ashsic/PixelChat/README.md

 # ig-clone
-Testing my skills by making a full stack instagram clone with MERN/GraphQL.
+Testing my skills by making a full stack image sharing site with MERN/GraphQL.

 /app contains the backend API, written in Node.js with GraphQL.
 Express and Apollo Server are used for the backend routes